hector-js/stub-backend/README.md

 ## Folder data

-Create a folder named _data_ and create under that folder a json file named data.json
+Create a folder named _resources_ and create under that folder a couple of jsons files (it does not matter the name of the files) with the properties.

 ```json
     {}